odtheking/Odin/README.md

 - Personal Dragon: Renders your own personal dragon.
 - No Cursor Reset: Makes your cursor stop resetting between guis.
 - Clicked Chests: Draws a box around all the chests you have clicked.
+- Name Changer: Replaces your name with the given nick, color codes work (&).
 - Space Helmet: Equips you with a space helmet.
 - Custom ESP: Allows you to see selected mobs through walls. (/esp)
 - Lock Cursor: Makes you completely unable to move your camera.